 The writer/artist has also donated most of the proceeds to charity, teaming with World Vision last year, and giving copies to Hurricane Sandy relief efforts this year as well as other charities.

 For the Kickstarter campaign, Tucci is also bowing to his political opposition, offering an exclusive signed special edition lithograph that features the artist's depiction of President Barack Obama.
-Tucci was vocal about his support of Gov. Mitt Romney during the recent presidential campaign, so he's giving away the presidential portrait in a package he calls "Billy Tucci Eats Crow."a Kickstarter campaign to take the project mainstream.
+Tucci was vocal about his support of Gov. Mitt Romney during the recent presidential campaign, so he's giving away the presidential portrait in a package he calls "Billy Tucci Eats Crow."Newsarama talked to Tucci to find out what the response has been to the project and what prompted him to turn toward a Kickstarter campaign to take the project mainstream.

 Newsarama: Billy, what has the response been to this book since it was first released last year to a limited audience of readers?

 Billy Tucci: It was just incredible!
 When we first announced it, there was some pushback, though.
 I’m really not sure why.
 Perhaps because comics is primarily a secular industry, but some people really, really hated the idea of a Christmas comic.But once the book hit the stands, and people saw just how much work we put into it, and that it was a quality project, things really turned around.
 Books sold out the day they came in, and we couldn’t keep up with the reorders — so much so that it was Diamond’s No. 1 retailer ranked reordered book for the month of January 2012.
 I guess readers believe it’s a nice all-ages Christmas present.